Berlin Hbf

 Berlin to Munich ICE-T train at Leipzig

 Step 1, Berlin to Munich by ICE with restaurant car, power sockets at all seats & free WiFi.
 Various types of ICE operate between Berlin & Munich.
-More information about ICE trains.
+More about ICE trains.

 1st class table for two on the Berlin to Vienna ICE train Lunch in the restaurant car on the Berlin to Vienna ICE train